dcycle/multiaccess/README.md

 So why this module?
 -----

-This module is meant to have no dependencies, works with multisite configurations, and meant to be installable in a few minutes with some coding skill.
+This module is meant to have no dependencies, works with multisite configurations, and meant to be installable in a few minutes with some coding skill by adding some lines to an unversioned settings.php file.
 Its approach is to have one main (source) site which can access information on destination sites via server-to-server encrypted messages without building a full-fledged API.

 Design approach
 -----

-This module does not provide an administrative graphical user interface, does not use Drupal Configuration Manager, and does not store anything in the database.
+The base module does not provide an administrative graphical user interface, does not use Drupal Configuration Manager, and does not store anything in the database.
 Administrators interact with it using Drush.

 The only way to configure this module is to have access to an unversioned local settings file and to add lines to it.
 It is crucial to never store settings related to this module in version control, as that could be a security hole.

-This module can then be interacted with programmatically.
+The base module can then be interacted with programmatically.
+The included multiaccess_uli_ui module provides a tab on the account page which allows users to log in to remote sites.

 Definitions
 -----